cleaver/miles_dev_coach/README.md

     /config set ai_api_key YOUR_GEMINI_API_KEY
     ```

-Once the API key is set, the AI coach will provide intelligent responses and discussions.
+Once the API key is set, the AI coach will provide intelligent responses and discussions using the Gemini 2.0 Flash model.
 You can test the connection using `/config test` to verify everything is working correctly.

 ## How to Use Miles Dev Coach